triradial/Freon4dsl/docs/CRC-Plan.md

 ## Graham

 ### To-Do
-- [ ] Get internal error when open study from home page
 - [ ] Chart on patient page sometimes doesn't render, e.g., first patient for Arcadia study only shows first month or two.
 - [ ] Create a database backup / snapshot and restore process that we can use to reset after demos.
 We'll need a standard set of studies setup and the process should allow us to take a new snapshot to use going forward or to have multiple snapshots for different kinds of demos.
 - [ ] Review and clean-up Mike's hack at checklists on the patient page.